 Once when I was small, an extended family member had passed away.
 It got me thinking, for the first time in my young life, about the fragility of life.
 I remember asking my mom what she would do if something like that ever happened to me.

 Her response: “I would cry and cry and never stop for as long as I lived.”

-Parent to parent, we hope that with this list featuring the best funeral songs for child loss – including songs for infants, children and teens – we can take away that burden just a little bit.
+Parent to parent, we hope that with this list of funeral songs for child loss – including the best songs for infants, children and teens – we can take away that burden just a little bit.